-There is not one solution that meets the challenge.
-The solution is a combination of several factors.
+There is not one solution that meets the emissions reduction challenges facing the cruise industry.
+The solution is a combination of several technologies.

 Cruise ships typically use Energy Storage for